This doc includes instructions to make core updates to WordPress and Drupal sites hosted on the Pantheon WebOps platform.

 Pantheon maintains core upstream repositories for WordPress and Drupal 7 which act as a parent repository to site repositories.
 Updates made by Pantheon in the core upstream repository, in addition to updates made by maintainers of Custom Upstreams, become available downstream as a one-click update.

 Apply one-click updates to individual sites repositories using the Site Dashboard on Pantheon, via Terminus, or manually from the command line.
 Do not update core using the WordPress Dashboard, Drush, or WP-CLI; you will overwrite your core.
 For additional details, see Scope of Support.

 Navigate to the Code tab in the Site Dashboard on the Dev environment to check available updates:

-If you have SFTP changes you want to commit and deploy, do so now.
-Then set the site's connection mode to Git.
+Commit and deploy and SFTP changes and then set the site's connection mode to Git.

-- Select whether you want to automatically resolve conflicts.
+Select whether or not you want to automatically resolve conflicts in the Update Options menu.
 Drupal users can opt to run